Skip to content

 Grade: A-minus

-Turning to the final area, this nursing home was given a strong long-term care grade.
-We awarded it a grade of A- in that area, giving this facility straight A's.
-For prospective residents seeking a permanent residence rather than skilled nursing, long-term care grades are a key measure.
-Once we assessed the volume of care provided by nurses and other staff, we turned to the facility's vaccination statistics.
-This nursing home vaccinated 85.50725 percent of its patients for pneumonia, which happens to be a bit below what we were hoping for but still a decent figure.
-Clearly, this place is doing something right in this area as it was able to keep its patients out of the hospital.
-In fact, it had less than one hospitalization per one thousand long-term resident days, which is an impressively low figure.
+Turning to the next category, this facility also performed admirably in our long-term care category.
+In fact, we gave it a grade of A- for that area.
+This completed truly elite report card.
+Facilities that receive this type of grade in long-term care typically provide consistent 24/7 care to make sure patients are well cared for.
+After looking at the amount of care provided by nurses aids and other staff, we then analyzed the nursing home's vaccination records.
+This facility vaccinated 85.50725 percent of its patients against pneumonia, which is a bit below what we anticipated but still a decent percentage.
+Clearly, this facility is doing something right in this area as it was able to keep its residents out of the hospital.
+It had less than one hospitalization per 1,000 long-term resident days, which is an impressively low figure.

 Rating Over Time